SaaS Compliance

 Cons

-• Limited specific details on Indian payroll statutory compliance features in the provided excerpts.
+• Limited detail on specific Indian payroll compliance features in excerpts.

-• No explicit mention of F&F settlement timelines aligning with Section 17(2).
+• No explicit mention of 50% Basic rule or 48-hour F&F settlement.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.